The Registration Process

 - First-time applicants where there is a question that they have satisfied the requirements for registration;

 - Experienced applicants from other jurisdictions who may not have satisfied all of the requirements for registration;

 - Applicants who have been in the Inactive or Retired class, or who have had their license revoked or resigned, who wish to re-enter the General class of registration;

 - Applicants with previous offences, discipline decisions or other findings that are relevant to their suitability to practice manual osteopathy.

-The Registration Committee will typically review an application referral and may require the applicant to submit additional documentation or be interviewed before rendering a decision.
+The Registrar will typically review an application referral and may require the applicant to submit additional documentation or be interviewed before rendering a decision.

 - Register the applicant